 uThukela district municipality has established an LED unit that responds to the community needs and responds to some of the Provincial priorities.
-The LED unit of uThukela district municipality consists of the Senior Manager Planning and LED, LED and Tourism Specialist as well as LED officer.
+The LED unit of uThukela district municipality consists of the Senior Manager Planning and LED, LED Manager,LED and Tourism officer,Rural development officer as well as LED officer.
 The purpose of LED is to create an enabling environment in which local people and institutions can make realistic and practical decisions to strengthen the local economy, create more jobs, promote new enterprises, including self-employment, and to improve the quality and prospects of life for all.
 Within this context, the priority of the LED Unit within uThukela district is to promote socio-economic development and to create opportunities for sustainable and inclusive employment and increased economic activity.
-Following are the capacity constraints or challenges in the LED Strategy; Delivering results in pro poor communities i.e implementing unsustainable community projects; No personnel responsible for research within the LED unit; Lack of SMMES support and Development; Lack of strengthening of Local Economic base; No ring fencing of LED funding from MIG; No Budget allocations for almost a decade; Poor financial support of the uThukela Economic Development Agency, leaving it extremely underfunded.
+Following are the capacity constraints or challenges in the LED Strategy; Delivering results in pro poor communities i.e implementing unsustainable community projects; No personnel responsible for research within the LED unit; Lack of SMMES support and Development; Lack of strengthening of Local Economic Development Agency, leaving it extremely underfunded.
 Financial constraints to fund LED projects are identified in the recently adopted LED strategy.